Cheryl Dunye

 Cheryl Dunye (/duːnˈjeɪ/; born May 13, 1966) is a Liberian-American film director, producer, screenwriter, editor and actress.
 She is the daughter of Edith Irene Hamilton Dunye and George Kekura Dunye.
-Born in Liberia, but shortly after moved to Philadelphia.
+She was born in Liberia, but shortly after, her family moved to Philadelphia.
 Dunye's work often concerns themes of race, sexuality, and gender, particularly issues relating to black lesbians.
 She is known as the first out black lesbian to ever direct a feature film with her 1996 film The Watermelon Woman.
 She runs the production company Jingletown Films based in Oakland, California.

 Early life

 Dunye was born in Monrovia, Liberia and grew up in Philadelphia, Pennsylvania.
-She first attended Michigan State University where she was in the political theory program due to her desire to make a change and have an impact on the world.
+She first attended Michigan State University, where she was in the political theory program due to her desire to make a change and have an impact on the world.

 When she realized she could use media as a tool in her political activism, she ended up in the filmmaking program at Temple University in Philadelphia.
 She received her BA from Temple and her MFA from Rutgers University's Mason Gross School of Art.
 While at Temple University, Dunye made her first ever video project for her senior thesis which was a montage of images of things like newspapers that she had recorded and played over a reading of a poem by Sapphire called "Wild Thing."